bradleybarrett/goat-milk-dairy-farm/README.md

 #### Set Environment Variables <a name="2-2"></a>

 Set environment variables for your local machine:
-* Replace <your-host-ip> with the ip address of your machine: ex. if your host IP is 10.0.0.20
+* Replace "your-host-ip" with the ip address of your machine: ex. if your host IP is 10.0.0.20
 ```
 CONSUL_ADDR=10.0.0.20:8500